101: The Crawling Eye

 Starsky & Hutch (1975-1979) was a TV series about two tough cops who fought crime on the streets of Southern California.
 It starred Paul Michael Glaser as David Starsky and David Soul as Kenneth “Hutch” Hutchinson.

 In football, “hut” is often called by quarterbacks when initiating a play.
 It is believed that “hut” was woven into the game thanks to the word’s use as an accent in military marches and orders (for example, “Atten-hut!”).
 Before “hut” became the standard, “hip,” “hup,” or any number of other monosyllabic interjections were used.
 And before that, words like “hut” and “hip” were used to herd domesticated animals, like sheep.
 Hmmmm ...

 She’s a method actor.

 “Method acting” is the term given to performers who immerse themselves in their roles rather than simply recite lines and imitate emotions.
-The fathers of the process are regarded as Constantin Stanislavski and Lee Strasberg, while actors who employ this technique include Al Pacino, Dustin Hoffman, and Marlon Brando.
+The fathers of the process are regarded as Russian theater director Constantin Stanislavski and American acting teacher Lee Strasberg, while actors employing this technique include Al Pacino, Dustin Hoffman, and Marlon Brando.